رهپویه معماری و شهرسازی

 The research adopts a qualitative–hermeneutical approach structured through a comparative–analytical strategy.
 The methodological process unfolds in four stages:

-Based on Islamic philosophical and architectural literature, the constitutive elements of architectural identity were identified and categorized under three interrelated domains—time, place, and culture—each corresponding to dimensions of the human experience in the sacred cosmos.
+1. Identification of Identity-Forming Elements: Based on Islamic philosophical and architectural literature, the constitutive elements of architectural identity were identified and categorized under three interrelated domains—time, place, and culture—each corresponding to the dimensions of human experience in the sacred cosmos.

-The study reconstructs the intellectual systems of Ardalan and Noghrehkar through textual analysis of their writings, interviews, and architectural works, extracting their key principles related to ontology, symbolism, and design ethics.
+2. Reconstruction of Theoretical Frameworks: The study reconstructs the intellectual systems of Ardalan and Noghrehkar through textual analysis of their writings, interviews, and architectural works, extracting their key principles related to ontology, symbolism, and design ethics.

-Noghrehkar’s rational and hierarchical model is employed as an analytical matrix against which Ardalan’s cosmological and intuitive concepts are examined.
+3. Comparative Synthesis: Noghrehkar’s rational and hierarchical model is employed as an analytical matrix against which Ardalan’s cosmological and intuitive concepts are examined.
 This structure allows for a rigorous comparison of metaphysical underpinnings, aesthetic language, and design methodology.

 Research Questions